ericyz/carsalesdemo/README.md

 Car images are stored in the server side.
 When requesting car information in Angular page, rather than send them together with the car information in a byte array, its API uri is constructed in the Angular app with the name of car from API.
 The images are eventually shown with a uri placed in hyperlink tags.

 ### Why to User Observable in Angular Service
-Compared with Angular 1.5.x, Angular 2 is more flexiable in data transfering.
+Compared with Angular 1.5.x, Angular 2 is more flexible in data transferring.
 In this demo, Observable are used to bind the data received from API to the views.
-In Angular 1.5.x, Promise $q is an injected Angular component for making http request.
+In Angular 1.5.x, Promise $q is an injected Angular component for making HTTP request.
 The promise provides a straight-forward approach to process retrieved data, but they are not re-usable.
 In Angular 2, Observable have an advantage over Promises with its flexibility.
-With subscribing an observable, operations such as filtering and ordering could be applied with the same data.
+With subscribing an observable, operations such as filtering and ordering could be applied to the same data.

 ## Waiting Room
 Due to the time constraint, there are several aspects this project can be further improved in terms of development and user interaction.